 If you’re curious about how applying for a new credit card could affect your credit score, here are some facts and figures to help you out:

-I check our credit scores at least every few months for discrepancies, and keep track of the changes on our budget spreadsheet.
-Creditkarma.com offers free (really, it’s free) credit scores, financial advice, and even credit card recommendations.
-And they have a Credit Score Simulator to estimate how given actions might affect your credit score:
+I check our credit scores at least every few months for discrepancies, and keep track of the changes on our budget spreadsheet. creditsesame.com offers free (really, it’s free) credit scores and monitoring, credit card recommendations, and even free ID theft protection up to $50,000.

 As you can see, getting a new credit card or closing an old one don’t have nearly the affect on credit scores as taking out a new loan or transferring an existing balance.
 Now if you’re carrying a balance on your new credit card, or racking up late payments your credit score will obviously reflect a little differently.
 If you can’t afford to pay the entire balance every month, interest rates and fees will eat you alive and most likely negate any reward miles and points you may accumulate, deeming a falling credit score the least of your worries.